 You don’t need to live with missing teeth when there are secure implant dentistry solutions to complete your smile.
-At Dentistry for Life in Center City, we offer the most advanced and innovative dental restorations for patients who are missing just a few teeth or an entire arch of teeth.
+At Dentistry for Life in Philadelphia implant dentistry offers the most advanced and innovative dental restorations for patients who are missing just a few teeth or an entire arch of teeth.
 Find out what implant dentistry procedure is the right one to fix your broken-down smile.

 Dentures and dental bridges do a fine job of replacing missing teeth.
 Implant dentistry, however, takes tooth replacement to a whole new level, offering a permanent solution for Philadelphia dental patients.